hessius/HFNOsplitter/Documentation/en/04 Setup and Treatment.md

 1. Connect the sterile water bag to the water chamber.
 1. Connect the AirSpiral tube to the Airvo 2 and lock it into place by pushing down on sleeve.
 1. Attach the distal end of the AirSpiral tube to the port on the top of the T-Connector, labeled "A" (will only fit this port).
 If possible, loop over the top of the pole stand so that condensation is allowed to drain either to the Airvo 2 or the collection bottles.
-1. Connect the BiPAP / CPAP tubing to the two remaining ports on the T-connector (labeled B and C)†.
+1. Connect the BiPAP/CPAP tubing to the two remaining ports on the T-connector (labeled B and C)†.
 1. (If "Tube Socks" are available, attach these to each of the tubings,)
-1. Attach Adapter to the distal end of each BiPAP / CPAP tube.
+1. Attach Adapter to the distal end of each BiPAP/CPAP tube.
 1. Attach Optiflow nasal cannula to each adapter.
 1. Attach oxygen aggregate to oxygen outlet.
-1. Ready to initiate treatment!
+1. The setup is now ready to initiate treatment!

 †When starting HFNO with an SHFNO prepared setup, one side (B or C) of the T-connector is plugged.
 N.B. that both collection bottles are still needed.